-At McCarthy & Kroes, a Ventura area car accident lawyer provides the experience and skills to help you hold manufacturers liable for your harm and obtain the compensation you are entitled to receive.
+At McCarthy & Kroes, a Santa Barbara area car accident lawyer provides the experience and skills to help you hold manufacturers liable for your harm and obtain the compensation you are entitled to receive.
 Manufacturers have significant resources to defend against claims of defective products.
 Our attorneys help level the playing field by providing aggressive but professional representation at each step of your case:

 Design and manufacturing defects